observablehq/plot/docs/marks/area.md

 ```
 :::

-If some channel values are undefined (or null or NaN), gaps will appear between adjacent points.
+If some channel values are undefined (or null, NaN, or infinite), gaps will appear between adjacent points.
 To demonstrate, below we set the **y** value to NaN for the first three months of each year.

 :::plot defer https://observablehq.com/@observablehq/plot-area-chart-with-missing-data
 ```js